mjyc/mjyc.github.io/_posts/2023-04-21-observability.draft.md

 2023/06/27
 ---
 ```
+, such as Splunk and Elasticsearch,
 TODOs:
 1. Add my own story demonstrating the challenging of debugging by going through logs.

+Debugging (e.g., ROS-based) robotics systems by digging through logs has never been fun for me.
+When I started using log management tools from the cloud/distributed systems community, I was pleasantly surprised by their amazing developer experience (DX).
+Three aspects in particular stood out to me:

+1. _Structured logs_ made logs machine-parsable and version controllable, eliminating the need for regex gymnastics.
+This greatly facilitated the development of user-facing tools like interactive data visualizers.
+2. _Centralized logs_ helped bring together all relevant information for users.
+3. _Log visualization tools_ allowed users to effortlessly navigate and process vast amounts of log data.

+During the adoption of these aspects, I observed the following challenges faced by organizations:

+1. _Large and complex codebases_ made it difficult and laborious to structure logs consistently across multiple systems.
+2. _Large data volumes_ posed challenges in centralizing data.
+Even in robotics companies that deal with non-autonomous vehicles, data generation reaches petabyte scales, making it incredibly challenging to work with.
+3. _Non-textual data_ made the utilization of existing tools more difficult.
 ```

 ```